Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Remove-MsolGroup.md

 ```

 ### -ObjectId
-The unique ID of the group to remove.
+Specifies the unique object ID of the group to remove.

 ```yaml
 Type: Guid